guildenstern70/SmartDeno/README.md

 If everything went OK, on the first run, a new "guest" user will be created on your Fauna DB.

+IMPORTANT:
+You must create an environment variable named FAUNA_SECRET with the secret above in order to run the application.

 ### Run locally

     deno run --allow-net --allow-read --allow-env src/main.ts